sarahleavitt/nbPaper2/README.md

 ### Paper2Results.R

-This program reads in all of the results from the the simulation scenarios and then calculates all results including values in the text, tables and figures.
+This program reads in all of the results from the the simulation scenarios and then calculates all results including values in the text, tables and figures of the manuscript.

 ***